aktfrikshun/hoopla-rails-metrics-quiz-master/README.md

     * open a webbrowser and enter url http://localhost:3000

 * Deployment instructions
-  * Simply commit to master branch and AWS Code Pipeline will deploy to the AWS Elastic Beanstalk
+  * Simply commit to master branch and AWS Code Pipeline will deploy to the AWS Elastic Beanstalk at http://hoopla.us-east-1.elasticbeanstalk.com/